TatianaVeda/web_game_DOM/README.md

 - 🎮 **Keyboard Controls:** Control your boat with the arrow keys.
 Keyboard input is smooth and responsive.
 - ✨ **Extra Features:** Power-ups (shields, hearts), sound effects, real-time overlays, and a competitive, enjoyable gameplay experience: the winner is determined by skill, speed, and strategy.

+## Visual Design & Responsiveness

+- **Flexible scaling:** The game field automatically resizes to fit the browser window, maintaining its aspect ratio and always staying fully visible.
+The field is always centered and maximized, but never exceeds the window size.
+- **Smooth scroll-to-player:** The camera smoothly centers on the player avatar, ensuring the player is always in view, even during fast movement.
+- **Fixed HUD & controls:** All HUD elements (lives, score, timer) and the chat are fixed to the browser window corners and never disappear, regardless of field movement or scaling.
+Controls are always visible and neatly placed below the game field.
+- **Responsive chat:** The chat window is always anchored to the bottom right, grows as messages appear, and never overlaps the game field.
+- **No scrollbars:** There are never scrollbars inside the game field; all content is always visible and fits the available space.
+- **Adaptive UI:** All interface elements (buttons, HUD, chat) scale down and rearrange for usability on small screens.

+- **Floating Visual Hints for Key Events:**
+  - When a player collects a coin, a floating '+1' appears above their avatar, providing instant feedback.
+  - When a player collects a heart (extra life), a floating '+1' appears above their avatar.
+  - When a player collects a shield, a floating hint '🛡️ 15 seconds of immunity' appears above their avatar, making the bonus effect clear and visually engaging.
+  - When a player loses a life (e.g., collides with a trunk), a floating '💔' appears above their avatar, and the avatar briefly shakes for extra feedback.
+- **Smooth Animations:** All floating hints and key events are accompanied by smooth CSS animations for a modern, responsive feel.

 ---
 ## Team Members